appsmithorg/appsmith-docs/reference/widgets/document-viewer.md

 Generating reports or documents from a dataset is vital in many applications.
 The video below shows how to generate a PDF report on Appsmith.

 {% embed url="https://youtu.be/8j6Z9bZvLqA" %}

+You can also generate a PDF document using Carbone.io:

+{% embed url="https://youtu.be/xlthDth2S6Q" caption="How To Generate PDF Reports With Carbone.io" %}